Our Cambodia Travel Guide

-The country's identity is forged around the fabled city of Angkor, the largest and most breathtaking temple complex in the world, and Cambodia's spiritual and cultural heart.
-In the last decade and a half the nearby town of Siem Reap has become a tourist hub with excellent restaurants and boutique hotels set among French colonial-era shop fronts.
+Cambodia's identity is forged around the fabled city of Angkor, the largest and most breathtaking temple complex in the world, and its spiritual and cultural heart.
+Recent history has given left its mark, from political atrocities to French colonial-era architectural curiosities.

 The shabbily chic capital, Phnom Penh, sprawling west from the picturesque Sisowath Quay at the confluence of the Mekong and Tonlé Sap rivers, is a beguiling mix of wide boulevards, Buddhist temples and bustling markets with a lively nightlife.

 Ecotourism has taken off in Virachey National Park in the eastern highlands, the rolling hills of Mondulkiri and the lush rainforests of Koh Kong on the southwestern border.

 The tropical islands off the coast of Sihanoukville offer diving, snorkelling and trekking paths, where large-scale development has so far been kept at bay.
 Koh Rong and Koh Rong Saloem are ringed by white-sand beaches and have the most appealing beach resorts, while both Koh Rong Saloem and Koh Ta Kiev, just an hour from Sihanoukville, have forested interiors with fascinating wildlife.

 "Negotiate a river by following its bends; enter a country by following its customs."

 Cambodian people are open and friendly, with a strong sense of courtesy and respect.
 Everyone who acts politely will receive a warm welcome.